 And even when Mario finally felt that he and his family had made it, it wasn’t enough.
 When he was a youth, he would take his friends to the movies on the allowance he was given, and snuck into the theater because it was more important to him that his friends were taken care of.
 Later on, every year he would send boxes of gifts and sundries he bought and gathered over the year to ensure that relatives and friends back in the Philippines could enjoy some of the comforts that he had worked hard to secure in the United States.

 In the last decade of his life, he took that generosity to the highest level he could: Each year on his birthday on November 8, he would take money he might normally spend to celebrate and instead paid to feed 700 needy families in his home province.

 In the end, he never stopped fighting for his family.
 In fact, that love for family is why he fought for four years against the illness that would ultimately take him from this world, to maximize the moments he had with them.
 Now he rests, assured that his sly grin, generous spirit and passion for life will live on in the minds and hearts of everyone he touched.

 Romeo Mario Manalo Chavez is survived by Herminia Chavez, his wife of 44 years; daughter Vanessa and her spouse Ryan Ringo, and their daughter Gabby; son Michael and his spouse Christina Chavez, and their four children, Marcus, Mirabelle, Miranda and Mason.
 He is preceded in death by his father, mother and two brothers.

-To send flowers to Mario's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr Mario Chavez, please visit our floral store.